Skip to content

 The so-called “light” flow

-The so-called “average” flow
+The so-called “medium” flow

-I want it >
+I want this menstrual cup >

 The so-called “abundant” flow

-Also read: Which hygienic protections to choose?
+Also read: Which sanitary protection should you choose?

 Spotting

-What is a “normal” rule flow?
+What is a “normal” period flow?

 To give you an idea: